 - deserted spouses or widows who have debts of their own and who are otherwise in the same position as pensioners or beneficiaries.
 However, if the debts are the responsibility of the other spouse (whether living or dead), bankruptcy may not be necessary

-- low wage earners, especially if they have a large family, pressing debt problems and heavy, additional expenses, such as a sick or handicapped child.
+- low wage earners, especially if they have a large family, pressing debt problems and heavy, additional expenses, such as a sick child or a child with a disability.

 Where a debtor would not benefit from bankruptcy, it may be possible to come to an arrangement with the creditors to pay all, or part, of the debts by instalments over a particular period.
 However, unless a formal agreement is made a creditor could still bankrupt the debtor and, should the debtor subsequently become bankrupt, any money paid to a creditor may be recovered later by the trustee as a preferential payment, see alternatives to bankruptcy.